rust-lang/book/second-edition/src/ch20-02-multithreaded.md

   = note: to avoid this warning, consider using `_f` instead
 ```

-We're receiving only warnings now!
+We’re receiving only warnings now!
 That means it compiles!
 Note, though, that
 if you try `cargo run` and make a request in the browser, you’ll see the errors
 in the browser that we saw in the beginning of the chapter.
 Our library isn’t
 actually calling the closure passed to `execute` yet!